Hermanbence/devopskubernetes/requirements/week-1-and-2.md

 * Create a folder where you will work.
 * Enter a terminal / command-line prompt to that folder
 * Enter the following command: `java -version`
-  * It should return something like this: `openjdk version "17.0.5" 2022-10-18` what matters is that it does not show any error, and the first number in the version is 17 or higher
+  * It should return something like this: `openjdk version "21.0.2" 2024-01-16 LTS` what matters is that it does not show any error, and the first number in the version starts with 21 (or higher)
   * If this fails, it means your Java installation is not correct, or java is not added to the PATH
 * Enter the following command: `git clone https://github.com/drsylent/cubix-cloudnative-example-springboot`
   * It should not show any errors